 Aurora is a relatively large city located in the state of Illinois.
 With a population of 200,661 people and 36 constituent neighborhoods, Aurora is the second largest community in Illinois.

-Aurora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Aurora is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Aurora is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Aurora who work in office and administrative support (13.57%), sales jobs (11.07%), and management occupations (8.10%).
+There are especially a lot of people living in Aurora who work in office and administrative support (13.62%), sales jobs (10.78%), and management occupations (8.17%).

 Also of interest is that Aurora has more people living here who work in computers and math than 95% of the places in the US.

 Aurora is an extremely ethnically-diverse city.
 The people who call Aurora home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Aurora, accounting for 42.19% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Aurora residents report their race to be White, followed by Black or African-American.
-Aurora also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.68% of the city’s residents.
 Important ancestries of people in Aurora include Irish, Italian, Polish, and English.

 The most common language spoken in Aurora is English.
 Other important languages spoken here include Spanish and Other Asian languages.